-The PM is less commercial in demeanor, design, cabin layout and general feel than the very bare-bones Nissan NV but not quite as — well, luxurious may not be the right word — but something along those lines, relative to the Ford.
-Which can be ordered with stuff like a peppy turbocharged engine, adaptive headlights, heated leather seats, rain-sensing wipers, a full-length panorama sunroof and a longer-wheelbase version with three rows of seats (PM offers just the one wheelbase and one or two-row seating layout).
+The PM is less commercial in demeanor, design, cabin layout and general feel than the very bare-bones Nissan NV/Chevy Express but not quite as — well, luxurious may not be the right word — but something along those lines, relative to the Ford.
+Which can be ordered with stuff like a peppy turbocharged engine, adaptive headlights, heated leather seats, rain sensing wipers, a full-length panorama sunroof and a longer-wheelbase version with three rows of seats (PM offers just the one wheelbase and one or two-row seating layout).

 The Ford is good on that score, too.
-But the Nissan NV doesn’t cut it.
-Dress warm.
+But the Nissan NV/Chevy Express is cold-hearted.